Best Life Insurance for Those With a Mental Health History

 MONEYGEEK EXPERT TIP

 Getting life insurance with a mental health condition is possible, especially when your symptoms are well-managed and you work with insurers that evaluate each case individually.
-Prudential stands out for flexible underwriting and strong rider options, while Pacific Life and Legal & General America offer competitive rates and options for various mental health histories.
-Comparing underwriting criteria, coverage limits and support features will help you find a policy that offers peace of mind for you and your loved ones.
+Protective stands out for flexible underwriting and strong rider options, while Gerber Life and Guardian Life offer competitive rates and options for various mental health histories.

 Compare Life Insurance Rates

-Ensure you're getting the best rate for your life insurance.
+Ensure you are getting the best rate for your insurance.
 Compare quotes from the top insurance companies.

 Why do we need ZIP code?

-Life Insurance Coverage for Mental Health: FAQ
+Buying Life Insurance with Mental Health Problems: FAQ

 Getting life insurance when you have a mental health condition may be difficult, but not impossible.
-Here are the answers to the most common mental health and life insurance questions.
+Here are answers to the most common mental health and life insurance questions.

 Which company provides the best life insurance for people with mental health disorders?